Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 ## Thermodynamic parameters

 The indication of thermodynamic parameters in biocatalysis is crucial for deepening the understanding of reaction kinetics and efficiency.
 These parameters offer insights into energy changes occurring during the reaction and assist in estimating reaction heat, entropy, and free energy.
 Understanding the thermodynamic properties of a reaction is essential to determine reaction direction, stability of intermediates, and the level of spontaneity or enforcement of a reaction.
+For a comprehensive report around the technical key data of the kinetic parameters, see literature for further information, e.g. [Heintz<sup>2</sup>](https://doi.org/10.1007/978-3-662-49922-1).

 <details> <Summary>Thermodynamic parameters</Summary>

-### Thermodynamic parameters
+### ThermodynamicParameters

 Understanding the energy dynamics and spontaneity of reactions through thermodynamic parameters is essential for efficient biocatalysis.